Viator Reservation System API (1.0)

 Therefore, please allow enough time for changes to availability made on your system to be picked up and reflected on the Viator and Tripadvisor calendars.

-2. Real-time availability and pricing API
+Real-time availability and pricing API

+This API will soon be scheduled for deprecation.
 The real-time availability and pricing API checks that the date is still available before allowing a customer to proceed with their booking.
 If a customer selects a date that is no longer available, your API will respond with an unavailable message (e.g.: 'sold out' or 'no event').
 The customer will be prevented from proceeding with the booking and will be asked to select an alternative date.

 This API also checks the group size; for example, if we receive an availability request for three adults, and you only have two places available, an unavailability reason of “traveller mismatch” will prevent the booking of three, but it will not block the date from sale.
 We encourage internal discussion about the differences in the availability responses for the date and the traveller mix.